privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

   title: BRP attributes in IRMA
   url: /issuance-brp/
   image: nijmegen_logo_inverted.png
-  text: The city of Nijmegen is the first to issue IRMA attributes from the Dutch Civil Registry.
-Everyone in the Netherlands that can login with DigiD can obtain these attributes.
-This opens a wide array of new applications.
+  text: Everyone in the Netherlands can load IRMA attributes from the Dutch Civil Registry (BRP) into their own IRMA app.
+This works via a DigiD login at the city of Nijmegen, with support of dozens of other municipalities.
+This opens a wide array of new IRMA applications.
 widget3:
   title: IRMA itself
   url: /irma-en/